25 Species of Animals in Cancun: Discover Mexico Wildlife

 The cave has become a popular tourist spot now, so a visit there is pretty safe despite the large number of bats, snakes, and other animals living inside it.
 The snakes are used to people visiting the cave and go about their business as usual.

-The Cave of the Hanging Snake in Kantemo – On a side note, I am not very fond of snakes, I am actually terrified, and I am not sure where I found the courage to take this tour, but I did.
-It’s completely safe and two guides came with me and helped me moving around.
-If you are claustrophopic it’s not ideal because the cave is not large and you have to crawl most of the time.
-The snakes are not big and you will see them peak out from the limestone rocks holes to snatch one of the flying bats, as their dinner.
+The Cave of the Hanging Snake in Kantemo – On a side note, I am not very fond of snakes.
+I am actually terrified, and I am not sure where I found the courage to take this tour, but I did.
+It’s completely safe, and two guides came with me and helped me move around.
+If you are claustrophobic, it’s not ideal because the cave is not large, and you have to crawl most of the time.
+The snakes are not big, and you will see them peek out from the limestone rock holes to snatch one of the flying bats as their dinner.

-Note: While not all snakes in Cancun are venomous, some species like the Cantil and Neotropical Rattlesnake can deliver a deadly bite if provoked or threatened.
-That is why it’s important to be aware of your surroundings while out exploring and take caution when encountering one of these fascinating but potentially dangerous animals.
+Note: While not all snakes in Cancun are venomous, some species, like the Cantil and Neotropical Rattlesnake, can deliver a deadly bite if provoked or threatened.
+That is why it’s important to be aware of your surroundings while exploring and be cautious when encountering one of these fascinating but potentially dangerous animals.

 However, it’s also worth mentioning that snakes of the Yucatan don’t generally bother you and are an important part of the ecosystem, so you won’t have to worry about a bite from these creatures unless you’re trekking deep in the jungle where they have their nesting locations and might feel threatened by you.